wakatime/vim-wakatime/README.md

     echo "api_key=MY_API_KEY" > ~/.wakatime
     vim +BundleInstall +qall

-4) Open Vim and start coding.
-Your time will automatically be logged for you!
-Visit https://wakati.me to view the time you spent in each file.
+4) Use Vim and your time will automatically be tracked for you.

+Visit https://wakati.me to view your time spent in each file.

 Screen Shots
 ------------